Welcome to my blog income report for October 2018!

 3. Thirdly, although there are lots of bloggers publishing income reports, there are very few in the travel niche, and outside of the US, so I felt I could add something into the conversation

 All too often, the more popular bloggers on the list of top-earning blogs I looked at draw too much of their blog’s revenue from streams that are hard to replicate by other bloggers in the short-term.
 I am referring to things like large advertising amounts or affiliates in very competitive niches with lots of available content.
 At the lower end of the scale, a lot of bloggers earning $1,000 to $2,000 are just doing the obvious things like ads and some sponsored posts.
 It is hard to draw too many learnings from that and, as the world of blogging becomes more and more saturated, these revenue streams will only become more scarce.

 I am pretty special 🙂 No really, I think I can bring in something the rest of the bloggers publishing income reports can’t.

-I have a full time job – Despite having been blogging for over three years, I still have a full time job and have only just started to put emphasis on monetising my presence and reach.
+I had a full time job – For the first 4 years of running the blog and for 15 years in total, I had a full time job for various corporations.
+This was up until January 2018, when I decided to focus my attention on the blogs and influencer work completely and handed in my resignation for my job at Google.
 Also, I am open to trying out all sorts of different ideas, testing them, learning what works and what doesn’t and moving on from failures.
 I was never afraid to fail, but I always feared not trying.

 I am in the travel niche – Travel is an interesting niche because not a lot of blogs publish income reports and because a lot of the value received is in kind.
 This type of “income” is not usually reflected by other bloggers and I want to make a point of adding it in because it is a saving that I would have otherwise incurred.